 This was right near the monkey tree, and it was one of my favorite parts.
 Tons of green lasers shown through the dark area and made for some excellent photos.

-Right after you pass this, you can also see an alligator hanging out in the exhibit nearby.
+Right after you pass this, you can also see an alligator hanging out in the exhibit nearby. *I didn’t see any animals when I went in 2021.

 The international marketplace is one of the most well-lit parts of the park and home to the area’s souvenir shopping, as well as another monkey statue.